project-lighter/lighter/docs/basics/config.md

 <br/>
 #### Optimizer

-Same as above, you can experiment with different optimizer parameters.
-Model parameters are directly passed to the optimizer in `params` argument.
+Similarly, you can experiment with different optimizer parameters.
+Model parameters are passed directly to the optimizer via the `params` argument.
 ```yaml hl_lines="5"
 LighterSystem:
   ...